Magic System

 Scrolls

 A scroll is a magic item that can shape raw magical energy into a specific spell.
 Each scroll has one specific spell (selection of effects and metamagics) on it.
-You can cast from a scroll without knowing the school.
-You still pay the cost and need the relevant skills..
+You can cast from a scroll without knowing the school, though your magic source must be compatible with it.
+You still pay the cost and need the relevant skills.

 Scrolls weigh 0.1lbs per rating of the spell plus the (usually neglegible) mass of the materials.